 All those gathered data, that is the heart of behavioral biometry, needs to be analyzed by Machine Learning algorithms to create and spot those specific connections and patterns of each user.
 ML with behavioral biometry as a whole can set totally new standards for banks, merchants, customers not only as a fraud prevention method.
 The big picture here is the precise user profiling, thanks to all gathered data, allowing banks to truly understand the user’s behavior, needs, what there are doing with the money, and as a result to customize the offer to each customer.
 So, while adjusting to SCA banks can at the same time gain an additional competitive advantage for future purposes.
 Unfortunately, only one-third of CIO’s state that they see the implementation of digital capabilities such as AI/ML-based banking solutions as the most important technology area to be focused upon.

-Turn data into opportunities
+Turn data into opportunities with machine learning and behavioral biometry

 Data enrichment that comes with combining behavioral biometry and Machine Learning is an extremely powerful tool that fintech firms bring to the table.
 It’s a first step for banks to realize that using and analyzing available data with ML might start a new era of intelligent customer offerings.
 But only quality fintech companies can turn those data into opportunities – growing revenues, dealing with SCA, recognizing customers’ needs and helping banks succeed for decades to come.